 Author: Samuel Moyn

 A prominent historian exposes the dark side of making war more humane

-The ramifications of this shift became apparent in the post-9/11 era.
-By that time, the US military had embraced the agenda of humane war, driven both by the availability of precision weaponry and the need to protect its image.
-The battle shifted from the streets to the courtroom, where the tactics of the war on terror were litigated but its foundational assumptions went without serious challenge.
-These trends only accelerated during the Obama and Trump presidencies.
-Even as the two administrations spoke of American power and morality in radically different tones, they ushered in the second decade of the “forever” war.
+In the post-9/11 era, the U.S. military embraced the agenda of humane war, driven by both the availability of precision weaponry and the need to protect its image.
+The battle moved from the streets to the courtroom, where the tactics of the war on terror were litigated but the war’s foundational assumptions went without serious challenge.
+These trends have only accelerated since.
+Even as the Obama and Trump administrations spoke of American power and morality in radically different tones, they ushered in the second decade of the “forever” war.

 Humane is the story of how America went off to fight and never came back, and how armed combat was transformed from an imperfect tool for resolving disputes into an integral component of the modern condition.
-As American wars have become more humane, they have also become endless.
+As American wars become more protracted, they are also becoming more humane.
 This provocative book argues that this development might not represent progress at all.